-The Anxieties of Democracy program has two major collaborations with partner programs in Europe.
-Both of our “sibling” programs work to understand anxieties of democracy from varied perspectives.
-We organize joint conferences that encourage scholarly research and reflection; scholars from both sides of the Atlantic have also written pieces for the Democracy Papers based on the research presented at these conferences.
+The Anxieties of Democracy program has three collaborations with partner programs in Europe and Latin America.
+Our “sibling” programs work to understand anxieties of democracy from varied perspectives.
+We organize joint conferences that encourage scholarly research and reflection; scholars have also written pieces for the Democracy Papers based on the research presented at these conferences.

 We are honored to collaborate with Democratic Anxieties, a project funded by the German Research Foundation (DFG).
 The program encourages collaboration between scholars of democracy on both sides of the Atlantic, and comprises a series of conferences and workshops held in Germany and Italy.